prometheusalpha/javamaid/README.md

 # Javamaid

-This is a basic template for building Streamlit apps in Python.
-It provides instructions on how to run and use the app.
+A small tool to quickly draw Mermaid diagrams of your Java code.

 ## Getting Started

 To run the app, make sure you have libraries installed in your Python environment using pip:

 ```
-pip install requirements.txt
+pip install -r requirements.txt
 ```

 ## Running the App